omondiEric/whereYouArt/paper_prototype/paper-prototype.md

 <img src="search_categories.jpg" data-rotate="270" height="50%" width="50%"/>

+If the user chooses to not to display a random gallery, they have the option to search for a past gallery.

 <img src="search_results.jpg" data-rotate="270" height="50%" width="50%"/>

 ![Search](search_categories.jpg){:height="50%" width="50%"}

 ![Search Results](search_results.jpg){:height="50%" width="50%"}

+They can search by name, date, artist, or type.
+The app displays an auto-fill as the user types.

 ![Confirmation](confirmation.jpg){:height="50%" width="50%"}

+Once the user selects a gallery to view, the app prompts them to confirm their selection.

 ![Gallery View](view_gallery.jpg){:height="50%" width="50%"}

+After the user confirms, the app displays the gallery.

 ## Task: Interact with past gallery

 ![Interesting Art](info_bubbles.jpg){:height="50%" width="50%"}

+Once a user is viewing a past gallery, they can touch an art piece and the app displays the title and artist of the piece.
+In addition, they have to option to learn more by clicking on the “Learn more” information bubble.

 ![More Info](more_info.jpg){:height="50%" width="50%"}

+The app displays a more detailed explanation of the art piece for the user.
+The user can return to the gallery by selecting the back option.

 ## The Big Picture
 ![Panorama](gallery_panorama.jpg)